 Plastic recycling refers to the process of recovering waste or scrap plastic and reprocessing the materials into functional and useful products.
 This activity is known as the plastic recycling process.
 The goal of recycling plastic is to reduce high rates of plastic pollution while putting less pressure on virgin materials to produce brand new plastic products.
 This approach helps to conserve resources and diverts plastics from landfills or unintended destinations such as oceans.

 The Need for Recycling Plastic

 Plastics are durable, lightweight and inexpensive materials.
 They can readily be molded into various products which find uses in a plethora of applications.
-Every year, more than 100 million tons of plastics are manufactured across the globe.
-Around 200 billion pounds of new plastic material is thermoformed, foamed, laminated and extruded into millions of packages and products.
+Every year, more than 420 million tons of plastics are manufactured across the globe.
 Consequently, the reuse, recovery and the recycling of plastics are extremely important.

 What Plastics Are Recyclable?